 Automation Pro is here!
 Simply put, it’s the clear solution to create quality, ongoing customer engagement.
 With the launch of Automation Pro, we’ve built in a handful of templates that demonstrate practical strategies that any marketer can execute.
 In this post, we’ll focus on two of them and provide some real-life examples of what can be accomplished with our powerful new automation tool.

 This template is designed to help you turn website visitors into subscribers.
 According to the Data & Marketing Association, 66% of online consumers have made a purchase as a result of an email engagement campaign.
 Armed with that data, there’s no reason not to create an automated sales funnel based on website visitors.
+Now we think it is a great example of when to use a prebuilt email automation.
+In this way.
+It saves time, you can learn / explore and gets you started faster.
+Also we did the standard settings so you can be worry free that the basics are all there.
 Practically speaking, these are already good leads as they are people who have shown interest in your goods or services by visiting your website and even the page for a specific product or service.